Scammed by PC Safe Network / Homesoft Solution? Here's What to Do

 credit card company.
 I have plenty of experience with this and if you tell

-the bank or credit card company the wrong thing, you will either not get your money back at all, or
+the bank or credit card company the wrong thing, you will not get your money

 Also, critically important: if you attempt to reverse the charge prior to having the machine cleaned AND the scammers find out you did this, they will punish you remotely by locking you out of them machine, delete all your files, or make it so your Internet stops working.
 This can be a costly fix.
-Ideally you should contact me first, have me remove the remote access backdoors, then proceed with reclaiming funds - otherwise you will be in a world of hurt with the possibility of not getting your money back.
+Ideally you should contact me first, have me remove the remote access backdoors, then proceed with reclaiming funds - otherwise you will be in a world of unending hurt.
 You have been warned!

 Consultation with me is free (up to 15 minutes) on the phone - click here to email me now and leave your phone number.
 I promise to call you back ASAP after 1 PM EST typically as I am on the midnight shift.
 I can also provide evidence that I am who I say I am if you need it.